jamset/publisher-pulsar/README.md

 # Publisher Pulsar
-ReactPHP and ZMQ based module allowing to provide independent processes simultaneous activity
-\[, to coordinate set of independent processes\].
+ReactPHP and ZMQ based module allowing to provide simultaneous activity for independent processes.
+Or in other words to coordinate set of independent processes.

+In particular case be the implementaion of dynamic [tocken bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).

-I.e. to not exceed API RPS (QPS) limits
+I.e. to not exceed API RPS (QPS) limits in dynamic mode of activity.
-(i.e. Google Analytics [10 QPS per IP](https://developers.google.com/analytics/devguides/config/mgmt/v3/limits-quotas))

-Variant of dynamic token bucket algorithm.
+Note: for static implementation may take a look at [this one](https://github.com/bandwidth-throttle/token-bucket)

 ## Install